temisu/ancient/README.md

   * PM2: LZ-compressor

 Special thanks go to Cholok for providing me references to many of the XPK-compressors.

+Thanks to nocash for ByteKiller format and variants reverse engineering

 BZIP2 tables for randomization have been included, they have BZIP2-license.